surrealli/real-time-fractal-neurofeedback-code/README.md

 using UnityEngine;
 using LSL;  // Make sure you have the LSL namespace included

-public class EEGDataReceiver : MonoBehaviour
+subscriber.Connect("tcp://localhost:8001"); // Use appropriate IP connection if required public class EEGDataReceiver : MonoBehaviour
 {  private Material material; // Reference to the material that has the shader